mevdschee/php-crud-api/README.md

 The response status code will always be 424 (failed dependency) in case of any failure of one of the batch operations.

+To insert multiple records into this table the request can be written in URL format as:

+    POST /records/posts

+The body should contain an array of records to be inserted:

+    [
+            {
+                "title": "Hello world!",
+                "content": "Welcome to the first post.",
+                "created": "2018-03-05T20:12:56Z"
+            },
+            {
+                "title": "Black is the new red",
+                "content": "This is the second post.",
+                "created": "2018-03-06T21:34:01Z"
+            }
+    ]

+The return value is also an array containing the primary keys of the newly inserted records:

+    [1,2]

+Note that batch operation for DELETE follows the same pattern as PUT, but without a body.

 ### Spatial support

 For spatial support there is an extra set of filters that can be applied on geometry columns and that starting with an "s":